CoderDojoHawthorn/coderdojohawthorn.github.io/index.md

 To that end, we’ve built a global network of free, volunteer-led, community-based programming clubs for young people.
 Anyone aged seven to seventeen can visit a Dojo where they can learn to code, build a website, create an app or a game, and explore technology in an informal, creative, and social environment.

+CoderDojo Hawthorn is just one of them!
+We run our youth classes in Hawthorn in Melbourne, Victoria on the second Sunday of every month.
+Subject to change for 2018.
+Please get in touch with us for more information.